 How to get there: If you don’t have a hire car, the trip by public transport is awful (there’s no direct train, so it’s buses all the way, with connections to negotiate).
-The best option is to take all the stress away and book the Yorkshire Dales and Fountains Abbey day trip from York.
+The stress-free option is to book the Yorkshire Dales and Fountains Abbey day trip from York.

 Best Cities for Day Trips from York

 Only 20 miles away from York, the

 Dreamy Durham is an hour and a half’s drive north from York, and conveniently on the train line from York to Edinburgh.
 Condé Nast’s Traveller magazine readers voted Durham the ‘Best city in the UK’.